vivcod3s/bible/README.md

-# bible
+# Bible Mirrors
-A .txt mirror of Project Gutenberg's copy of "The King James Version of the Bible", to be compatible with CORS.
-[Read on Project Gutenberg (not sponsored)](https://gutenberg.org/ebooks/10)
+.txt Mirrors of The KJV and NIV versions of The Bible, to be compatible with CORS for my web project, [Is It *Actually* In The Bible?](https://vivianbostick.com/bible.php?q=github).
+- The KJV version is mirrored from [Project Gutenberg (not sponsored)](https://gutenberg.org/ebooks/10).